 RMD dollar amount is end-of-year total IRA fund dollars / Distribution Period (for your age)

 or, RMD withdrawal percentage is 100 / Distribution Period (20 years is about 5%).

+IRA withdrawals are always taxed at ordinary income tax rates.
 Capital Gains tax does not apply to IRA.
-IRA withdrawals are always taxed at ordinary income tax rates.
-So IRA withdrawals greater than RMD can increase taxes significantly.
-The RMD is required, but for additional amounts, pay attention to the tax rates on the tax brackets.
+IRA withdrawals greater than RMD will increase taxes, so pay attention to the tax rates on the tax brackets.
 Perhaps you have other capital gains withdrawals possible with a lower tax rate.

-If multiple IRA accounts, each IRA fund brokerage firm computes only all of your IRA funds that are in their care (so you could have multiple RMD).
+If multiple IRA accounts, each IRA fund brokerage firm computes RMD only for your IRA funds that are in their care (so you could have multiple RMD).

 However, any IRA you might inherit is kept very separate, with different rules.
-It cannot accept contributions, and its withdrawals are still 100% taxed but the new law has very different RMD rules.
+It cannot accept contributions, and its withdrawals are still 100% taxed but the new law has very different rules.
 Unless inherited from a spouse, then IRA inherited after 2019 have no annual RMD as such, however 100% of it must be withdrawn within 10 years, regardless of age.
 I hear that possibly might change again this year?
 Be aware that one lump-sum total IRA withdrawal likely increases income into a higher income tax rate than if it were distributed more evenly over the full 10 years, while it can also still be earning.

-When you retire or if you just change employer, you can convert your previous company 401K or IRA into a self-directed IRA of your own choice, which then allows your direct control of its investment choices (and likely smaller fees too).
-For example it could be any stocks or funds you wish.
-Which is neat, because buying and selling are not taxable events in an IRA (Only tax on IRA is on withdrawals).
+But when you retire or if you just change employer, you can convert your previous company 401K into a self-directed IRA of your own choice, which then allows your direct control of its investment choices (and likely smaller fees too).
+For example it then could be invested in any stocks or funds you wish.
+Which is neat, because then buying and selling are not taxable events in an IRA (Only tax on IRA is on withdrawals).
 You will get a tax 1099 for any withdrawal, including RMD.
-IRA withdrawals are NOT taxed as capital gains, so regular income tax will be owed on that, so specifying some RMD withholding is suggested.
-Depending on your investment success, retirement tax rate may be higher than when working, A Roth conversion as early as possible seems an advantage, less tax is owed when fund is still smaller, and more future tax-free gains too.
+IRA withdrawals are NOT taxed as capital gains, so regular income tax will be owed then, so specifying some RMD withholding is suggested.
+Depending on your investment success, retirement tax rate may be higher than when working.
+An IRA to Roth conversion as early as possible may be an advantage, in that less tax is owed when fund is still smaller, with more future tax-free gains too.